eflanili7881/AdobeRepackerAndInstallerScript/README.md

 # CAUTION!
 Please, don't use this branch's content for piracy things.
 I put this patched binaries for who wants to install their unpacked RIBS-based Adobe application installers for various reasons.
 My reason was maximize deduplication ratings on my Windows Server Storage Spaces storage to store more programs.

-# Why I repeated above thing 3 times?
+## Why I repeated above thing 3 times?
 Because I'm afraid that Adobe can copy-strike me like on archive.org.
 I put these files for **LEGITIMATE** users.

+## Credits
+- Me for writing script.
+- PainteR for patching specific 3 binaries for installing unpacked Adobe RIBS-based applications.
+- Adobe Systems Incorporated for providing original binaries.

-# What's this repo contains?
+## What's this repo contains?
 This repo contains patched binaries for installing unpacked Adobe RIBS applications.